-As policemen in Udon Thani worked overtime on Saturday to interview victims of the ‘Mae Manee’ fraud in which 4,000 people are estimated to have lost ฿1.4 billion, campaigners for up to 30,000 victims of an international forex fraud victims claim that nearly ฿40 billion has been lost by Thai online investors.
+As policemen in Udon Thani worked overtime on Saturday to interview victims of the ‘Mae Manee’ fraud in which 4,000 people are estimated to have lost ฿1.4 billion while lawyers for up to 20,000 international forex fraud victims claim that nearly ฿40 billion has been lost by Thai online investors.

 Thailand is reeling from a series of internet scams and pyramid schemes which has seen thousands of online users lose billions in get-rich-quick schemes that continue to find takers.
 The highest-profile one right now is the ‘Mae Manee’ scheme which the Department of Special Investigations (DSI) will take over next Thursday, November 14th.
 7 people have already been arrested including the 47-year-old mother of the Mae Manee also known as 28-year-old Wantanee Tippaveth, the principal actor in the fraud and a 25-year-old woman running the scheme’s Facebook page.
-Both were denied bail by the Udon Thani Provincial Court on Saturday.
+Both were denied bail on Saturday.

 Flamboyant and defiant 28-year-old Mae Manee